percona/pmm/docs/details/develop-checks/checks-v2.md

 4. Go to **Configuration > Settings > Advanced Settings** and make sure the **Advisors** option is enabled.

 5. Create `/srv/custom-checks.yml` inside the `pmm-server` container with the content of your check.
+Specify **dev** advisor in you check.

 6. The checks will run according to the time interval defined on the UI.
 You can see the result of running the check on the home dashboard: